gvellut/jncep/README.md

 In order to make them more readable, all the examples in the rest of this documentation will assume that the env vars are set.

-### Credentials if you signed up at J-Novel Club with Google or Facebook
+### Credentials when signing in at J-Novel Club with Google or Facebook

-It is not possible to directly use the Google credentials (if _Sign in with Google_ is used on the J-Novel Club website) or Facebook credentials (with _Sign in with Facebook_).
-Instead, it is the same process as the one you need to perform in order to log in to the official J-Novel Club mobile app, in case you originally signed up with Google or Facebook:
+It is not possible to directly use Google credentials (if _Sign in with Google_ is used on the J-Novel Club website) or Facebook credentials (with _Sign in with Facebook_).
+Instead, a password specific to J-Novel Club must first be created: It is the same process as the one needed to be performed in order to log in to the official J-Novel Club mobile app, in case Google or Facebook was originally used to sign up.

+Here is what needs to be done:
 - Log in to the J-Novel Club website with Facebook or Google
 - Go to the __Account__ page from the link at the top.
 - Click on the __Password__ section on the left hand side.
-- You can set a password there.
+- Set a password on that screen.

-Then you can use the login email of your Facebook or Google account, together with that new password, as credentials for the `jncep` tool.
+Then the login email of the Facebook or Google account, together with that new password, can be used as credentials for the `jncep` tool.

 ## epub